ZhenleiWang-star/wang.github.io/_pages/about.md

 # About Me
 I am a fourth-year undergraduate student at Tokyo Institute of Technology.
 I am fortunate to be advised by [Prof. Yusuke Narita](https://www.yusuke-narita.com/) (Yale University) and [Prof. Nathan Kallus](http://www.nathankallus.com/) (Cornell Univeristy) during my undergrad study.

-My research lies at the intersection of machine learning and causal inference called _counterfactual machine learning_.
+My research lies at the intersection of machine learning and causal inference called _counterfactual learning_.
-I am interested in the counterfactual nature of logged bandit feedback obtained from interactive systems, and ways of using biased real-world datasets to assist better decision making.
-Most recently, I have been focusing on bridging the gap between theory and practice in counterfactual machine learning.
+I am interested in the counterfactual nature of logged bandit feedback obtained from interactive systems, and ways of using biased real-world datasets to assist safe and better decision making in the wild.

 # Research Interests
 - Counterfactual Machine Learning